EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 engagement forum should be open to all stakeholders and should borrow from structures such as RDA or open source foundation models.

-Any structure for the Stakeholder Forum use the key principles of ISO 38500 (Governance of IT) as guiding principles, namely:
+Any structure for the Stakeholders Forum use the key principles of ISO 38500 (Governance of IT) as guiding principles, namely:

 -   **Responsibility** – Stakeholders know their responsibilities, both